-Housing is a Human Right project of AIDS Healthcare Foundation (“AHF”) issued the following statement in response to the failure of the California State Assembly Housing and Community Development Committee to move AB 1506, a bill to repeal the Costa-Hawkins Rental Housing Act, out of committee:
+Housing Is A Human Right, the housing advocacy division of AIDS Healthcare Foundation (AHF), issued the following statement in response to the failure of the California State Assembly Housing and Community Development Committee to move AB 1506, a bill to repeal the Costa-Hawkins Rental Housing Act, out of committee:

 “We are extremely disappointed that despite a 5-2 majority in the Assembly Housing Committee, Democrats voted to kill a bill that would have simply given local governments the power to address the state’s dire affordable housing crisis.